 6 reasons why you should measure engagement (in customers and staff)

 I’ll say it until you’re bored of listening.
 Happy staff + happy customers = profitability.
 Simple!
 I think that’s all any successful business needs.
-Through my career as Managing Director of three technology companies, this has been my guiding principle.
+Throughout my career as Managing Director of three technology companies, this has been my guiding principle.
 So much so, that I believe everyone else must be the same.
 Not so.

 Now that I’m a business coach speaking at events, I find that the majority of companies in the room have no handle on staff or customer engagement.
 That’s crazy!